MiguelRochaBE/Snake-AI/README.md

 # Snake-AI

-Reinforcement Learning project where a Linear Q-net is trained to play the Snake game autonomously.
+Deep Q-Learning project where a Linear Neural Network is trained to play the Snake game autonomously.